BeamScatter: Scalable, Deployable Long-Range backscatter communication with Beam-Steering: Abstract

 \section{Abstract}

 WiFi backscatter tags can enable direct connectivity of IoT devices with commodity WiFi hardware at low power.
-However, most state of the art backscatter tag implementations in this area have limited transmitter to tag range and are not suitable to be deployed in a WiFi mesh network nor take full advantage of today's WiFi networks.
-In this paper, we present \name, which can realize a backscatter tag based on MIMO techniques that can work at very long separation of 28m from an access-point and enables their deployment in WiFi mesh networks. \name presents a novel technique to perform beam-steering on the MIMO tag at a very low power consumption of $88\mu$W and achieve a peak throughput of 1Mbps.
-Next \name creates a novel modeling framework to decide the optimal phase setting on the tag to steer the backscattered signal towards a specific direction of interest.
+However, most state of the art backscatter tag implementations in this area have limited transmitter to tag range, are not suitable to be deployed in a WiFi mesh network, and do not take full advantage of today's WiFi network capabilities such as MIMO.
+In this paper, we present \name, which can realize a backscatter tag based on MIMO techniques that can work at a very long separation of 28m from an access-point and enables their deployment in WiFi mesh networks. \name presents a novel technique to perform beam-steering on the MIMO tag at a very low power consumption of $88\mu$W while achieving a peak throughput of 500kbps.
+Next, \name creates a novel modeling framework to decide the optimal phase setting on the tag to steer the backscattered signal WiFi access point.